CBD oil for cats

 - The most common effects were mild lethargy and soft stool

-- Bioavailability differed depending on the form of application – Orally administered oil showed stable concentrations
+- Bioavailability differed depending on the application form – Orally administered oil showed stable concentrations

 |